 Going from working to being a full-time mom was not an easy transition.
 At work, I felt useful and appreciated.
-At home, I was a feeding and diaper changing machine of a tiny being who ate every 2 to 3 hours and slept very little.
+At home, I was the feeding and diaper changing machine of a tiny being who ate every two to three hours around the clock and slept little.

 I remember before my firstborn was born thinking I was going to be bored out my skull after he arrived.
 I mean with all the naps he was going to take, how was I going to occupy my time?

 At three kids, I felt stretched beyond my limits.

 Moreover, people aren’t always kind about things which—in truth—are not of their business.
 I have been the recipient of assinine comments on way too many occasion from people who should spend their extra energy on more benevolent activities.

 Mothers need support, not strangers’ unwanted and unasked verbal opinions and misguided judgments.